 - subject to an environment protection licence

-- subject to a notice issued by the EPA before 1 September 2019 for a matter under the UPSS Regulation until the actions in the notice have been complied with.
+- were subject to a notice issued by the EPA before 1 September 2019 for a matter under the UPSS Regulation until the actions in that notice have been complied with.

-The EPA is providing councils with the knowledge and capacity to regulate UPSS in their local area.
-This includes training (see below), handover information, templates, and guidance for councils.
+The EPA provided councils with training and resources to assist them regulate UPSS in their local area.
+This included face-to-face training, on-line training module, handover information, templates, and guidance for councils.